tableau-mkt/components-boilerplate/README.md

 ## Helpers

-We have an handful of helper SCSS and JS that is made globally available within all components as well as some helper JS plug-ins and CSS classes that could also be used outside of components on whatever system the component library is being used on (they are included in the compiled CSS and aggregated JS files).
+We have an handful of helper SCSS and JS that is made globally available within all components as well as some helper JS plugins and CSS classes that could also be used outside of components on whatever system the component library is being used on (they are included in the compiled CSS and aggregated JS files).